12. Jurisdiction for Off-Campus Conduct and Appeal

 When the conduct administrator decides that there is information of a violation that warrants referral to the conduct system, the student shall be notified in writing of the charges.
 This written notification will include the date, location, description of the alleged violation, reference to the handbook section allegedly violated, and a potential sanction will be given.
 If a student withdraws or is academically dismissed while charges are pending, conduct procedures may continue or be delayed upon the student’s return to the University at the discretion of the Dean of Students.
 If a student completing degree requirements is accused of a suspendable or dismissible offense, his or her diploma may be held pending resolution of student conduct action.
-A student has 3 business days to point out errors in charge letters and when a corrected letter is issued, a student will have at minimum an additional 3 business days to choose action.
+A student has three business days to point out errors in charge letters and when a corrected letter is issued, a student will have at minimum an additional three business days to choose action.

 Formally charged students may admit or deny responsibility for the charges.
 Students will have a minimum of three business days upon receipt to respond to a charge letter.

-- If the student accepts responsibility for the charges and the recommended sanction, the case is resolved and a decision letter will confirm the resolution.
+a.
+If the student accepts responsibility for the charges and the recommended sanction, the case is resolved and a decision letter will confirm the resolution.

-- If the student accepts responsibility for the charges but does not accept the recommended sanction, the case will be referred to a hearing before an administrative officer.
+b.
+If the student accepts responsibility for the charges but does not accept the recommended sanction, the case will be referred to a hearing before an administrative officer.
 The exception to this rule is when the sanction for a violation is described in this handbook as mandatory.
 There is no option for a hearing regarding sanction when the sanction is mandatory.

-- If the student denies responsibility for the charges, the case will be referred to a hearing.
+c.
+If the student denies responsibility for the charges, the case will be referred to a hearing.

 The purpose of a hearing is to evaluate information relevant to the responsibility of the charged student, and to evaluate information relevant to appropriate sanctioning.
-Concerns, challenges, or objections regarding the prehearing process are not part of the hearing but must be raised with the Office of Student Life no later than 3 business days in advance of the hearing.
+Concerns, challenges, or objections regarding the prehearing process are not part of the hearing but must be raised with the Office of Student Life no later than three business days in advance of the hearing.
 Because the University believes in the value of peer review, hearings are before a hearing panel, except where described in Section 22.
-All hearings follow procedures outlined in Sections 24 and 25 whether they are before a conduct administrator or before a hearing panel; whether they are academic or non-academic.
+All hearings follow procedures outlined in Sections 24 and 25 whether they are before a conduct administrator or before a hearing panel, whether they are academic or non-academic.